 - Construction site accidents

 - Fatal prescription errors

 Your first step should be to consult with an experienced wrongful death attorney.
 Generally, lawsuits allowed under survival statutes allow a victim’s survivor to bring a cause of action after the victim dies.
-Laws in Illinois govern the time frame in which a negligent death lawsuit may be filed.
+Laws in Illinois govern the time frame in which a wrongful death lawsuit may be filed.

 Difference between a Claim and a Criminal Case

 There are some key distinctions between a wrongful death claim and a criminal case, even when both cases are based on the events surrounding the same death.

 - A wrongful death claim is a civil lawsuit.
 It is brought to court by the personal representative of the deceased person’s estate directly, and any liability is expressed solely in terms of money damages.
 By contrast, a criminal case is brought by the state or federal government, and the liable person’s guilt is punished by jail or prison time, probation, or other penalties.